slackapi/steno/README.md

 extend the interaction format to include metadata

 separate types for matchingrequestinfo / matchingresponseinfo from actual requestinfo / responseinfo from history request and history response

+should meta.durationMs be between the loading and the /stop call instead? the current value is something the end user could compute anyway

+current unmatched counts reflect interactions that are in the scenario but didn't get match anything that happened. what about things that happened that didn't match any interactions in the scenario?